 Bilateral (both sides) PUDENDAL NERVE ENTRAPMENT at the area of the piriformis (located in the buttock region).

 * The patient has absolutely no signs or symptoms of issues at or near the piriformis on either side and she doesn't even have symptoms classic of pudendal nerve entrapment.
 Furthermore, we cannot be sure it is true entrapment just based on this test.
 The danger with this diagnosis, is it may lead someone down the path of thinking they need some sort of pudendal nerve decompression surgery and/or both of the piriformis muscles resected.
 I've seen too many people get these types of surgeries when it is just NOT the right treatment at all.
-In fact, some of the are worse and now have more issues.
-We must remember to correlate symptoms and history with the radiologic findings.
-The issue in this case is that the patient reports that when she says she has pain wiht sitting and only has 10 minutes with a healthcare professional, they also tend to think it is a pudendal issue.
-Could the symptoms actually not relate to the pudendal nerves?
-Absolutely.
+Pain with sitting does not have to mean pudendal neuralgia or entrapment.

 Clinical Evaluation - Highlights

 Negative for all cystoscopy, other urology tests, and spinal MRI.
 Negative for abdominal/transvaginal ultrasound other than cyst on ovary (and removal of that ovary since symptoms started).